Harvesting on-site renewable energy

 The performance of the building envelope is critical both to the energy efficiency of the building and to the comfort level of the occupants.
 This includes continuous insulation at walls and under slabs and triple pane window glazing which helps to reduce building loads in winter and summer.

-The PV array will multitask by producing energy, collecting rainwater, and providing shade for the south and west facades, the elevations that receive the most solar gain.
-The shaded areas help create a micro-climate which eases the transition between inside and outside of the building.
+The building's photovoltaic (PV) canopy will multitask by harnassing energy, collecting rainwater, and providing shade for the south and west façades, the elevations that receive the most solar gain.
+The shaded areas help create a micro-climate that eases the transition between inside and outside of the building.

 In addition, exterior operable and non-operable venetian blinds on the building’s west façade will help manage the cooling requirements due to summer sunshine.
 Shades aid in solar control and daylighting optimization for occupants.
 Strategically placed trees will also help control unwanted solar gains.